gabe-sky/cascadia-puppetcode/readme.txt

 Overview

-This repository holds the code and materials I used to present a talk as Cascadia IT Summit in March of 2015.
+This repository holds the code and materials I used to present a talk at Cascadia IT Summit in March of 2015.

 In the slides/ directory, you will find a PDF of the slides I used in the presentation.